TanmayJain97/Address-Book-JS/README.md

 # Address-Book-JS

-Modified to UC 4 - Ability to find existing contact person using their name and edit it
+Modified to UC 5 - Ability to find a person with name delete it from the array